 It’s been a whirlwind of a week!
 My little sister got married and I have been in Florida for seven days so I am a bit behind.
-This week I want to share some music from Australian singer-songwriter Katrina Burgoyne who performed an event I attended here in Nashville.
+This week I want to share some music from Australian singer-songwriter Katrina Burgoyne who performed at the private event “Bands In The Barn” that I attended here in Nashville.
 My wonderful friends David Billings and Susan Whitaker recently started a monthly gathering where friends and music collide so I felt this would be a way to incorporate something new with my weekly post for The Creative Push.

 The Creative Push

 David has spent the last five years building his beautiful dream home on a piece of property near Franklin Tennessee.
 He shares in this week’s video how he decided to save the old barn on his property on a whim in hopes of using it to listen to local songwriters perform.
 He has created his own private music venue and is booking musical songwriter guests once a month showcasing talent while enjoying time with friends.
 It is such a Nashville thing to do and I feel lucky to be on this special invite list!

 The show he dubs “Bands In The Barn, Summer Sessions,” is planned once a month and is a wonderful way to get out among our tight rather large group of diverse friends.
 My decision to cover June’s show featuring Australian, singer-songwriter Katrina Burgoyne was a spontaneous last-minute thought.
 I seem to be getting outside of my comfort zone much more these days and I am enjoying the process.